drewm27/speakerrankings/portable/speakers/Doss-Extreme-Boom.md

 share-description: "The Doss Extreme Boom ranks #72 out of 74 total Large Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Doss Extreme Boom ranks [#72 out of 74 total Large Size Portable Bluetooth Speakers](/portable/large/#72-doss-extreme-boom) for sound quality.
+The Doss Extreme Boom ranks [#72 out of 74 total Large Size Portable Bluetooth Speakers](/portable/large/#72-doss-extreme-boom-159) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

-## #72 Doss Extreme Boom
+## #72 Doss Extreme Boom: $159
 - Negatives: Rolled off treble, barely any bass
 - App: No
 - Aux Input: Yes